abhishek09827/RJPOLICE_HACK_680_Sangyan_07/README.md

 1. Integration of ML model with Flask.
 2. Integration of BACKEND to FRONTEND.
 3. Database for the transaction.
 4. Hosting the web Page
+5. Model of Credit Card Fraud Detection